erinhom/erinhom.github.io/README.md

 ### 2016 Lehigh Undergrad Enrollment (In Class Exercise)
 This bar graph represents the distribution of Lehigh students based on college in 2016.
+The majority of students are enrolled in Arts & Sciences, Engineering and Business.
 ![text](https://github.com/erinhom/erinhom.github.io/blob/master/bar.png?raw=true)